 The analyst must recognize that the impact of various PSFs may overlap each other.
 For example, if the procedures are poor, the time available to perform an action may be decreased if the operator is following the procedures step-by-step.

-default operator credit referenced in the worksheets is derived in the following sections using the SPAR-H methodology.
+The default operator credit referenced in the worksheets is derived in the following sections using the SPAR-H methodology.

 Referring to the SPAR-H LP/SD worksheets, for each operator credit, the available time was evaluated.
 This is defined as the time that the action must be completed (often in terms of several hours) minus the time it takes to perform the action (often in terms of minutes) plus the time it takes to receive the first cue.
-The definitions for nominal time, extra time, and expansive time are in the .
+The definitions for nominal time, extra time, and expansive time are as defined in the SPAR-H report.

 07.02.01 BWR HEPs Definitions and Characterizations